pantheon-systems/documentation/source/content/certification/study-guide-cms/05-cms.md

 Your Pantheon New Relic instance also comes with Synthetics, which allows you to monitor your websites, detect and diagnose performance issues, and ensure the optimal function of your business's online presence.

-You can follow the [steps in this guide](https://docs.pantheon.io/guides/pagerduty/monitor/#create-a-monitor) to set up a ping monitor to periodically check your site’s availability.
+You can follow the [steps in this guide](/guides/pagerduty/monitor/#create-a-monitor) to set up a ping monitor to periodically check your site’s availability.

 ### Pantheon Search

 **Pantheon Search** is a system for indexing and searching site content.
 Pantheon provides Solr-based search as a service for most plans including Sandbox, on all environments.
 No permission or action is required from Pantheon to use Pantheon Search.

 Currently, Pantheon provides Apache Solr v3.6 and v8.0 as a service for all plans except the Basic plan.
-For more information, see [https://docs.pantheon.io/solr](https://docs.pantheon.io/solr)
+For more information, see [Pantheon Search](/solr).

 ### Object Cache/Redis